thna2020/TradingStrategy/Glossary.md

 Adjusted EPS is a type of EPS calculation in which the analyst makes adjustments to the numerator.
 Typically, this consists of adding or removing components of net income that are deemed to be non-recurring.
 For instance, if the company's net income was increased based on a one-time sale of a building, the analyst might deduct the proceeds from that sale, thereby reducing net income.
 In that scenario, adjusted EPS would be lower than basic EPS.

+> Animal spirits

+- Animal Spirits is a concept developed by economist John Maynard Keynes, to describe the human emotions that affect consumer confidence.

 > Anomalies

 - 7 market anomalies: